-Aims of the Programme
+Aims of the Programme (or Subject)

-The submission should, in this section, provide a clear narrative outline of the programme, with details of the target audience and intended outcome and where it fits within the institution and national/international hydrographic/cartographic community.
-The section should describe the academic elements of the programme and the objectives set for each student and their general learning outcomes.
+The submission should, in this section, provide a clear narrative outline of the programme or subject course, with details of the target audience and intended outcome and where it fits within the institution and national/international hydrographic/cartographic community.
+The section should describe the academic elements of the programme or subject course, and the objectives set for each student and their general learning outcomes.

-[Comment: The Board is interested in the underlying rationale for the programme to the extent this assists its review process.
-It is necessary for the Board to know as much of the background detail as necessary to comprehend why the programme is designed the way it is, especially if there is some specific or even unique local learning outcome required.]
+[Comment: The Board is interested in the underlying rationale for the programme or subject course to the extent this assists its review process.
+It is necessary for the Board to know as much of the background detail as necessary to comprehend why the programme or course is designed the way it is, especially if there is some specific or even unique local learning outcome required.]